InvincibleDude/vladmandic-colab/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-# Vladmandic WebUI Colab
+# Vladmandic and AUTOMATIC1111 WebUI Colab
-Vladmandic WebUI Colab notebook repo with downloader and QoL script
+Vladmandic and AUTOMATIC1111 WebUI Colab notebook repo with downloader and QoL script.
+Name is preserved for compatibility reasons